 Narcolepsy is a neurological condition characterized by an extreme tendency to fall asleep whenever in relaxing surroundings.
 Narcoleptics have won disability benefits based on narcolepsy’s functional similarity to a seizure disorder.

 Receiving Long Term Disability benefits based on chronic migraines is difficult but not impossible.

 Transient Ischemic Attacks (TIAs)

 A transient ischemic attack (TIA) is like a stroke, producing similar symptoms, but usually lasting only a few minutes and causing no permanent damage.
 TIAs by themselves rarely qualify someone for Long Term Disability benefits, but it is possible.

 Neurological Disorders Related to the Spine

-Not all paraplegics and individuals with spinal cord injuries are automatically eligible for Long Term Disability benefits.
+Not all individuals with spinal cord injuries or paralysis are automatically eligible for Long Term Disability benefits.
 However, if the claimant’s resulting impairments are severe enough, then the claimant may qualify to receive LTD benefits

 Patients suffering from limitations in functioning due to advanced syringomyelia may be able to receive disability benefits under an LTD policy.